Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 C and G shaped layouts are similar to the U-shaped layout, having the same counter space as well as storage options surrounding the cook on the three sides.
 Its difference is that a peninsula or partial fourth wall is added for additional cabinets.

 This area has a small opening where people can enter and exit the kitchen area.
-The kitchen peninsula can be utilized for hosting guests, serving meals, holding appliances, and functions as extra space for work.
+The peninsula can be utilized for hosting guests, serving meals, holding appliances, and functions as extra space for work.

-The image above shows an example of a C shaped kitchen layout with attached peninsula and a work triangle design.
+The image above shows an example of a C shaped layout with attached peninsula and a work triangle design.

-The G-Shaped Kitchen is basically a u-shaped kitchen that has an extra, shorter fourth leg attached.
+The G-Shaped Kitchen is basically a u-shaped layout that has an extra, shorter fourth leg attached.
 The fourth leg is attached at an angle to one of the legs of the U. As this fourth leg is shorter than the other legs, it leaves a gap that serves as a natural entry point into the G-shaped kitchen.

 A popular style to have for the fourth leg in a G-shaped kitchen design is to have it be a cut-out of half wall instead of a full wall so that it can be used as a breakfast bar where guest can hang out while watching the cooks work.